ibm-cloud-docs/power-iaas/getting-started-PER.md

 - You can establish a connection between collocated workspaces if one colo is PER enabled (`DAL10`) and second colo (`DAL12` / `DAL13`) uses [Direct Link](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect).
 Both collocated workspaces should be connected to the same Transit Gateway.
 - When the PER workspace is connected to a Transit Gateway, you can connect a Direct Link to the same Transit Gateway to achieve end to end connectivity from your on-premises network to the PER workspace.
 - You can establish a connection between VPC and Classic infrastructure with PER after adding them to the Transit Gateway.
-- The pricing of PER is no higher than current Direct Link solution, although you need to pay a one-time costs that are associated with upgrading legacy {{site.data.keyword.powerSys_notm}} workspace to PER workspace.
+- There is no additional pricing of PER.
+When you create a new PER workspace, you are charged with regular pricing.
 To calculate the exact pricing, use the [IBM cost estimator](https://cloud.ibm.com/estimator){: external} in IBM Cloud console.
-- The PER workspace supports VPNaaS.
 - When you create private networks in a PER workspace, a maximum of one DNS server can be specified.

 ## Miigration to PER